3 observations after Embiid posts triple-double in return, Sixers scrape by Mavs

 With a lineup of Oubre, Embiid, Council, Reggie Jackson and Jeff Dowtin Jr., the Sixers were out of sync and thoroughly ineffective on both ends.
 Following a Klay Thompson three and Irving fast-break layup, Dallas had a 45-38 lead.

-Despite Embiid and Maxey combining for 34 first-half points on 14-for-21 shooting and nine assists, the Sixers trailed by seven points at halftime.
+Despite Embiid and Maxey combining for 34 first-half points on 14-for-21 shooting and nine assists, the Sixers trailed by seven points at intermission.

 The one rare offensive blemish for Embiid was a 3-for-7 first half at the foul line.
 Before Tuesday, he hadn’t missed more than three free throws in a game this year.